SuperDARN/rst/README.md

 netCDF (dev)

+- (New way): netCDF can be easily downloaded in linux using package management programs such as apt, rpm, yum etc.  Here, search for repository names such as "netcdf-devel" or "libnetcdf-dev".
+  For Ubuntu/apt do:
+       sudo apt-get install libnetcdf-dev

-- netCDF can be downloaded from UCAR at:  www.unidata.ucar.edu/software/netcdf/.
-Here go to Download and then "The Latest Stable netCDF-C Release, tar.gz form"  (or .zip form if you want).
+- (Old way, and not sure if this still works): netCDF can be downloaded from UCAR at:  www.unidata.ucar.edu/software/netcdf/.
+Here go to
+  Download and then "The Latest Stable netCDF-C Release, tar.gz form"  (or .zip form if you want).
   Suppose you downloaded the tarball into your home directory /home/user.
 Unzip and untar the netCDF package: